mlswg/mls-protocol/draft-ietf-mls-protocol.md

 use.
 Sign uses the signature algorithm indicated by the signer's credential in the roster.

-[[ OPEN ISSUE: The Add and Remove operations create a "double-join" situation, where a participants leaf key is also known to another participant.
+[[ OPEN ISSUE: The `Add` and `Remove` operations create a "double-join" situation, where a participant's leaf key is also known to another participant.
 When a participant A is double-joined to another B, deleting A will not remove them from the conversation, since they will still hold the leaf key for B.  These situations are resolved